 - Known alias(es): The Void Hunter, The Crimson Knight, Executor no. 4

-- 0% Approval Rating: Virtually everybody that knows of her steers clear of her, including her own allies within Licht Kreis such as Orie and Lex.
+- 0% Approval Rating: Virtually everybody that knows of her stays the absolute hell far away from her, including her own allies within Licht Kreis such as Orie and Lex.
 Even Hilda thinks she's deplorable.
 Her only real "friends" are her two attendants, Sakurai and Murayama and even their connection with her is questionable.